 Asset Bank will search recursively through directories and sub-directories to find files to ingest unless the files were put in there less than 5 minutes ago (basically Asset Bank always waits for 5 minutes when a user has added files to an ingest directory before trying to ingest them).

 When assets are added using this method, you may not want them to be accessible straight away, and/or may want to group them so that they are easy to find.
 You can do this by specifying one or more folders to be automatically assigned to assets loaded from each watched directory.
 This is done with settings watch-directory-access-levels, watch-directory-access-levels2, watch-directory-access-levels3, etc. where the value for each is a comma-separated list of folder ids (e.g. watch-directory-access-levels2=1,8,9).

 The directory structure within the watch directory can be mapped to the category structure in Asset Bank.
 Assets placed in subdirectories can automatically be assigned to the corresponding category and the category will be created if necessary.
 This functionality can be enabled by setting map-watch-subdirectories-to-categories=true.

-Alternatively, this can be used to instead map the directory structure to folders setting map-watch-subdirectories-to-access-levels=true.
+Alternatively, this can be used to instead map the directory structure to folders setting map-watch-subdirectories-to-folders=true.